qbead/qbeadWebsite/content/book/progpatterns.md

 # Variables

 Computer programs do one thing and one thing only: process information.
-That information can be the time of a mouse click, an voice mail on your phone, or a picture of the road taken by a self-driving car.
+That information can be the time of a mouse click, a voicemail on your phone, or a picture of the road taken by a self-driving car.
 Before processing such data, we have to tell the computer to store it in its memory.
 This is done using **variables**.

-We will only discuss two types of variables: integer numbers and decimals, although others exist.
+We will only discuss two types of variables: integers and decimals.
+Other types do exist, but we won't cover them here.
 Integers are easier for the computer to work with because it does not need to store all of the data after the decimal point.
-Treating them separately from decimals lets us have faster code, which is especially important for small computers like ours.
+Treating them separately from decimals lets us have faster code, which is especially important for small computers like in the SpinWheel.

 To **define** a new integer variable you need the following line in your code: